dtim-upc/Intents2Workflows/README.md

    pip install -r requirements.txt
    ```

+In the .env file of the backend, you should include DAL_TOKEN='your_token' if you want the system to be automatically updated with new experiments.
 #### Intents modules <a name="intents-installation"></a>
 The intent-generation functionalities are separated into two different modules, which can be found in the backend folder.
 1. Go to `Intents2Workflows/modules/IntentSpecification2WorkflowGenerator`.
 Install all the required libraries with the following command: